The Essential Role of SOC Analysts in Modern Cybersecurity

 Tier 2 Analyst:

-- Finalizes incident investigations
+- Finalizes investigations

 - Updates response playbooks based on lessons learned